bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

     }
 ```

 Every game needs some good core game play.
-This game however doesn’t have much of that.
+This game however doesn’t have much of that, but we do have some randomness and "gravity"!

 ```kotlin
     private fun logic() {